99002546/2009MYSSPSB1_WEB_TEAM07/README.md

 Contributers:-
 1) Angana Dawn: Done the food, culture and place page
 2) Gaurav Das: Done the login and feedback page with validation
-3) Ria Singh: Done the Index page
+3) Ria Singh: Done the Index page and header and footer